Mugabe: Liberation hero turned despot

 Stamping out dissent

-After his release from prison in 1974, Mugabe had taken over as head of the Zimbabwe African National Union (ZANU) which joined forces in the liberation struggle with Joshua Nkomo's Zimbabwe African People's Union (ZAPU).
+After his release from prison in 1974, Mugabe took over as head of the Zimbabwe African National Union (ZANU) which joined forces in the liberation struggle with Joshua Nkomo's Zimbabwe African People's Union (ZAPU).

 Nkomo was one of the early casualties of Mugabe's crackdown on dissent.